Mission Statement of the School

 • PE

-For students whose levels of attainment in English and Maths are substantially lower than the national average, group support is offered to develop literacy and numeracy skills.
-In Year 7, some students will receive additional literacy and/or numeracy support, in place of MFL or Core PE lessons.
-In Year 8, some students will receive additional reading, numeracy and literacy lessons in place of Modern Foreign Languages.
+For students whose levels of attainment in English and Maths are substantially lower than the national average, group support may be offered to develop literacy and numeracy skills.
+In Year 7, some students may receive additional literacy and/or numeracy support, in place of MFL or Core PE lessons.
+In Year 8, some students may receive additional reading, numeracy and literacy lessons in place of Modern Foreign Languages.
 Students in Year 9-11 may also be provided targeted English or Maths support, to take place during one Core PE lesson per week.
+Students in sessions replacing Core PE, are normally rotated on a termly basis.
+This provision is subject to staffing and timetable availability and not available upon parental request.

 Key Stage Four

 Students in Year 9 will begin their KS4 course and begin to specialise in a number of subjects in preparation for their GCSEs in Year 11.
 Whilst the school attempts to do its best to accommodate all subject preferences made by Year 8 students when they complete their options forms, allocation to particular courses is not guaranteed.
 Many factors influence the school’s decision to assign students to particular courses, including, student preferences; student academic profile; teacher availability; resource availability and the longevity of a qualification.
-The option choices made at the end of the academic year are final and will only be changed if medical evidence is provided and states a medical condition which would prevent a child from taking a particular course.
+The option choices made at the end of the academic year are final and will only be changed if medical evidence is provided and states a medical condition would prevent a child from taking a particular course.

-In Key Stage Four, students are set into academic teaching groups for their Core subjects based on their academic performance.
+In Key Stage Four, students are set into academic teaching groups for their Core subjects based broadly on their academic performance.
 However, Option subjects are not set based on academic performance.

 All students must study the following: